 - Transaction above the specified threshold

 Find out more on the red flags to detect money laundering in the finance sector.

 Read more about ‘Indications of Money Laundering’: Guide to Anti-money Laundering and Countering Terrorist financing.

 Know Your Business or ‘KYB’ is regarded as ‘corporate KYC’ and is a process that ensures verification of corporate entities or businesses you are dealing with, a crucial part of KYC compliance.
 Industry requirements and regulations surrounding Ultimate Beneficial Owner (UBO) verification is highly prioritised across the industry now, in attempts to build a clean and legal customer base, alongside business relationships.

 Now that we’ve delved into the legal aspects of KYC compliance, it is apparent that effective KYC solutions are a requirement for every sector in the midst of a digitally revolutionised age.
 This does not only entail verification, but compliance with the ever-changing KYC and AML regulatory landscape which has undergone immense shifts recently to maintain the war against financial crime.

 Shufti Pro is one of the world’s leading identity verification providers with award-winning KYC, KYB and AML solutions – a one-stop solution for enterprises.
-We offer real-time verification across the globe and support 3000+ documents in 150+ languages.
-Find out more on Shufti Pro’s seamless and secure customer onboarding and contact one of our KYC experts now.
+We offer real-time verification across the globe and support 10,000+ documents in 150+ languages.
+We have recently launched e-IDV to innovate and revolutionise the identity verification space worldwide.
+Find out more about our robust e-IDV solution here.

 Some common questions about KYC verification: